kashastrickland/sticklebackPhenoGenome/README.md

   "grl2"; length of the second gill raker in mm "grl3"; length of the third gill raker in mm

-"genomicsMetaData.csv": meta data for fish for which we sequenced the whole genomes.
-Raw reads can be found at ENA accession number ###.
-This file includes:
+"genomicsMetaData.csv": meta data for fish for which we sequenced the whole genomes and analysed in this study.
+Raw reads for these individuals can be found at ENA accession numbers PRJEB79151 and PRJEB58765.
+This file includes the following meta data:
   "fish_id"; unique identifier for the fish which is needed to link genomic data to phenotypic data "labID"; name for sample used in sequencing
   "Year"; year in which the fish was caught